sdlowe0011/lyft/README.md

 ## How to run this project

-Navigate to the project root directory and run the following line:
+Navigate to the project root directory and run the following lines:

+`npm install`

 `node app.js`